-AGERTO aims to reduce the extreme poverty by focusing on the youth and giving them perspectives, since they are the future of our society.
+AGERTO aims to reduce the extreme poverty by focusing on the youth and giving them opportunities for their lives through free apprenticeships, since they are the future of our society.

 The first impression

-On the side of the road Hanyighba in Kpalimé one can find a large port that leads onto a wide property.
+On the side of the road Hanyighba in Kpalimé one can find a large gate that leads onto a spacious property.

 At the entry there is the noise of the wood saws in the carpentry.
 A little bit further the manual sewing machines in the tailor’s throbs.
 On the other side the sculpture artists create their great work.
 The weaving and the little infirmary can be found in another building.
 Maybe there is also an apprentice singing somewhere.

-In front of a storage building the german and the togolese flag are blowing in wind.
+In front of a storage building the German and the Togolese flags are blowing in wind.